IS IT LEGAL TO ENGAGE IN CRYPTOCURRENCY AND HOW TO CREATE A CRYPTO EXCHANGE IN UZBEKISTAN

 - receive remuneration for the services provided, including crypto assets, set its amount and the procedure for charging trading participants (clients);

-- organise exchange transactions with residents and non-residents of Uzbekistan aimed at the acquisition and (or) alienation of crypto assets for national and foreign currency, as well as the exchange of crypto assets for other crypto assets.
+- organise exchange transactions with residents and non-residents of the Republic of Uzbekistan aimed at the acquisition and (or) alienation of crypto assets for national and foreign currency, as well as the exchange of crypto assets for other crypto assets.

-The rules for the implementation of crypto-exchange trading provide definitions to the main concepts used in crypto-exchange trading:
+The rules for the implementation of crypto-exchange trading gave definitions to the main concepts used in crypto-exchange trading:

 blockchain is a distributed data registry in which all data is written sequentially and distributed in blocks, while each new block is connected to the previous block by a cryptographic signature;

 a crypto asset is a set of records in the blockchain that has a value and an owner;